 The following fields may be required depending on the specific circumstances:

-Adjustment Amount - Only required if you have wash sale transactions that include an adjustment amount.
+- Adjustment Amount - Only required if you have wash sale transactions or any other adjustment code to take into consideration.

-Long/Short – only required if any transactions have a date acquired of Various.
-This ensures the program properly reports the transaction as either short-term or long-term transaction.
+- Long/Short - Only required if any transactions have a date acquired of "Various".
+This ensures the program properly reports the transaction as either a short-term or long-term transaction.

 NOTE: You should compare the CSV or Excel file you obtain from your broker with the information that was reported to you on Form 1099-B. All transactions reported on Form 1099-B need to be included in your CSV or Excel file.
 If there are ANY transactions missing from your CSV or Excel file, you will need to manually add these transactions to your file before importing into TaxACT.